Medical License Direct

 Yes

-Exception = AMA
+Exception = accepts 60

 North Dakota State Board of Medical Examiners